ipechan0908/CCNA-200-301-Notes/README.md

             The table lists three common types of server software.

-            | **Email**     |  The email server runs email server software.
+             **Email.**  The email server runs email server software.
 Clients use mail client software, such as Microsoft Outlook, to access email on the server.

-            | **Web**       | The web server runs web server software.
+             **Web.** The web server runs web server software.
 Clients use browser software, such as Windows Internet Explorer, to access web pages on the server.

-            | **File**      | The file server stores corporate and user files in a central location.
+             **Files.** The file server stores corporate and user files in a central location.
 The client devices access these files with client software such as the Windows File Explorer.